Doom-Utils/dsdoom/README.txt

-dsdoom 1.2.0
+DS Doom 1.2.1
 ============

-dsdoom is a port of PrBoom to the Nintendo DS. http://www.dsdoom.com
+DS Doom is a port of PrBoom to the Nintendo DS. http://www.dsdoom.com

 PrBoom is a version of the classic 3D shoot'em'up game Doom, originally